Music

 simple and stress-free for me because I have a good ear for

-progressions and I know my chords and scales - but I can also come and
+progressions and I know my chords and scales - but I could also come

-go as I please, since the membership is
+go as I please, since the membership was

-sounds like organ, piano, strings, etc. I think I enjoy this
+sounds like organ, piano, strings, etc. I enjoy this

 approach to music making more than anything else, at this stage in my